 Shields said BASF has a presence in all major areas of the Cotton Belt from North Carolina to Texas to Arizona and even Costa Rica.

-Listen to the entire presentation here: Interview with Dr. Margaret Shields, BASF
+Listen to the entire presentation here: Remarks from Dr. Margaret Shields, BASF